 - We would then enter the data into our system, submit this via API to CustomsPro for review and submission to HMRC, hopefully obtaining clearance

 - Depending on whether tariffs shall be imposed from January 1st, there may be Customs Duty and Import VAT to pay.
 See section below VAT and Duty

 There are other stages which we and our partners will perform, but in simple terms, the above outlines the process.

 Just one more thing though, if you currently buy on EXW basis, consider changing this to FCA.

 Customs Duty should be paid once the goods arrive in GB.
 You can pay this directly to HMRC, via us (for a fee), or use a duty deferment Account which means you can delay payment.
 Guidance on how to set up a Duty deferment Account can be found here.

 If you are VAT registered, you should use Postponed VAT accounting which means that you pay any Import Vat in your usual quarterly (or monthly in some cases) VAT returns.
-Guidance on how to register for Postponed VAT accounting for Import VAT can be found here.
+Guidance with regards to Postponed VAT accounting for Import VAT can be found here.

 If you are not VAT registered, then Import VAT must be paid with your Customs Duties.